setlog/go-mongo-atlas/CLOUDNAT.md

 Accordingly to this picture we are going to do following steps:

-1. create a GKE cluster with private nodes
+1. Create a GKE cluster with private nodes
-2. create a router and connect it with the clusters network
+2. Create a router and connect it with the clusters network
-3. preserve a static ip address and assign it to the router
+3. Preserve a static ip address and assign it to the router
-4. whitelist this ip address in Mongo DB Atlas in `IP Access List`
+4. Whitelist this ip address in Mongo DB Atlas in `IP Access List`

 ## Create a GKE cluster with private nodes